This page has been updated and replaced as part of the DNREC Web Reboot Project.

 Piping Plover - Photo by Joe Patson

 - Dwindling populations have landed the Piping Plovers on the federal Endangered Species List.
 Since being listed, protections of nesting areas have been instituted and the Atlantic Coast population has doubled.

 - Piping Plovers begin arriving and nesting on Delaware's beaches in March.
 They generally migrate south by September.

-- For the past 12 years, all Piping Plover nesting in Delaware has been at Cape Henlopen State Park but since 2016, piping plovers have also been nesting at Fowler's Beach where the breeding pairs have increased annually.
+- For the past 12 years, most Piping Plover nesting in Delaware has been at Cape Henlopen State Park but since 2016, piping plovers have also been nesting at Fowler's Beach where the breeding pairs have increased annually.

 What do volunteers do?To ensure continued breeding success, Fish & Wildlife depends on volunteers to help inform the public about the breeding progress of the plovers and that they need to stay out of nesting areas.
 Although closed off by fencing and signs posted against public entry, people still sometimes enter the closed areas.
 In doing so, they can harm the birds by stepping on eggs and/or chicks.
 Trespassers can also cause adults to leave nests, exposing the eggs to sand temperatures of up to 120 degrees on a hot day, and can interrupt feeding efforts.
 Well-fed, healthy birds have the best chance of survival and reproduction.
 Volunteers who educate the beach-going public can help to prevent disturbance to plover adults and chicks.